ngicks/und/README.md

 ## Before v1

+und expects no breaking change except for `MarshalJSONV2` and `UnmarshalJSONV2` methods.

+Normally those methods are not used directly by users, so this expected breakage should not incur visible effects for most of them.

 - und waits for release of `encoding/json/v2`
   - und depends on `github.com/go-json-experiment/json` which is an experimental `encoding/json/v2` implementation.
   - Types defined in this module implement `json.MarshalerV2` and `json.UnmarshalerV2`.
-The API dependency is relatively thin and narrow.
-I suspects they will not break the interface the part where we are relaying.
-- It'll eventually have a breaking change when `encoding/json/v2` is released.
-  - However that should not need change of your code, just bump version.
+  - Eventually the dependency would be swapped to `encoding/json/v2` and those methods would be changed to use `v2`,
+  - or erased completely if `v2` decides not to continue to use that names.

 ## Example

-run example by `go run github.com/ngicks/und/example@v1.0.0-alpha1`.
+run example by `go run github.com/ngicks/und/example@v1.0.0-alpha4`.

-You can skip fields by jsonv2(`github.com/go-json-experiment/json`) with `omitzero` json option.
+You'll see zero value fields whose type is defined under this module are omitted by jsonv2(`github.com/go-json-experiment/json`) with `omitzero` json option.

-Or you can skip `sliceund` and `sliceund/elastic` type fields with `encoding/json` v1.
+Also types defined under `sliceund` and `sliceund/elastic` are omitted by `encoding/json` v1 if zero, with `omitempty` struct tag option.

 ```go
 package main